Rodriq/rc-docs-sync/quick-start/upgrading-rocket.chat.md

 Rocket.Chat ships updates frequently to introduce new capabilities, fix bugs and in some cases address potential security issues.
 Each of these updates improves Rocket.Chat to provide valuable and secure capabilities to our users.

-Workspace admins should monitor new releases and our release notes [here ](https://github.com/RocketChat/Rocket.Chat/releases)to determine whether updates should be applied to their workspace.
+Workspace admins should monitor new releases and our release notes [here](https://github.com/RocketChat/Rocket.Chat/releases)to determine whether updates should be applied to their workspace.
 We recommend that workspaces are kept current with Rocket.Chat releases.

 {% hint style="danger" %}
 For a successful upgrade, it is recommended not to skip any major version.
 That is, say you want to move from version `1.x.x` to say `4.x.x`, you need to traverse chronologically `1.x.x` -> `2.x.x` -> `3.x.x` -> `4.x.x`.
 Ideally, it's even better to make more granular steps, and not skip more than two minor versions at a time.